Tanner253/ClubPengu/documentation/FEATURE_IDEAS.md

 # 🎮 Feature Ideas & Minigames

+# 🎮 Feature Ideas & Minigames

-A collection of feature ideas to enhance the penguin social game experience.
-These ideas focus on increasing player engagement, adding variety to gameplay, and creating memorable social moments.
+A collection of feature ideas to enhance the Waddlebet metaverse experience.
+These ideas focus on increasing cross-community engagement, adding variety to gameplay, and creating memorable social moments across all character types (Penguins, Dogs, Frogs, and more).

+**Note:** All features should be designed to work across character types, encouraging cross-community interaction while respecting each community's unique culture and preferences.

 ---